-Gluten refers to the proteins found in certain cereal grain’s endosperm, and it is composed of two main proteins; glutenin and gliadin.
+Gluten refers to the proteins found in certain cereal grains’ endosperm, and it is composed of two main proteins; glutenin and gliadin.
 Although commonly found in wheat, gluten is also found in barley, rye, triticale (a grain that is a cross between wheat and rye), and some oats.
 When flour is mixed with water, it is the gluten proteins that form a sticky network that has a glue-like consistency to help provide shape to grain-based products.
 Gluten provides elasticity to dough making bread chewy, pizza dough elastic and noodles tender.

 What are the concerns with gluten?

 Although going gluten-free is not necessarily the answer to all of everyone’s health concerns, for many it can help.
-It has been suggested that even for those without celiac disease, gluten in the diet can cause inflammation in the body, disturb digestion, limit nutrient absorption and therefore lead to other health concerns.
+It has been suggested that even for those without celiac disease, gluten in the diet can cause inflammation in the body, disturb digestion, limit nutrient absorption, and therefore lead to other health concerns.
 This broad range of symptoms can include; weight gain, nutrition deficiencies, aching joints, depression, eczema, headaches, allergies, and chronic fatigue.

 Gluten-Free vs. Free of Gluten

 Whether a person has celiac disease or is concerned about gluten sensitivity, it is important to understand that there is a big difference in the way that you execute a gluten-free diet.
-Too often people implement a gluten-free diet by merely replacing their current breads, crackers and granola bars with a gluten-free option, however, they are missing the mark.
+Too often people implement a gluten-free diet by merely replacing their current bread, crackers, and granola bars with a gluten-free option, however, they are missing the mark.
 Although these food products might be “gluten-free”, they are just that, food products.
 Processed foods are processed foods whether they contain gluten or not, and can still be damaging to the intestinal tract and impact nutrient absorption.
-Swapping your morning cereal for gluten-free cereal, your lunch sandwich with gluten-free bread and using gluten-free pasta at dinner does not mean that you are doing yourself any favours!
+Swapping your morning cereal for gluten-free cereal, your lunch sandwich with gluten-free bread, and using gluten-free pasta at dinner does not mean that you are doing yourself any favors!
 Implementing a gluten-free diet in the most beneficial way means removing all processed foods, and when you need to use grains, opting for properly prepared whole grains, that do not contain gluten in the first place.